Dimensions

 Learn about dimensions, a core concept in Phocas.

 Dimensions describe how your data is organised in Phocas.
 A dimension is a way of grouping the data in a database, so you can view, filter, and analyse it from different angles.
+In some modules, such as Financial Statements, dimensions control how data is structured, not just analysed.

 Each dimension contains a list of items, called dimension entities.

 Most organisations use similar types of dimensions, even if the names differ.
+Here are some common examples:

 Dimension